Massachusetts Fashion Act

 Status: IN REVIEW

-In 2023, a bill for an act to establish fashion sustainability and social accountability in Massachusetts was introduced, inspired by the New York Fashion Act.
+First introduced in 2023, this bill would establish fashion sustainability and social accountability in Massachusetts was introduced, inspired by the New York Fashion Act.
 It would require all those designated as fashion sellers or manufacturers to carry out human rights and environmental due diligence for their apparel and footwear products.
 Sponsored by Representatives David M. Rogers, Tram T. Nguyen and others.

 Requirements would include: